25+ Vegan Thanksgiving Recipes

 Right.
-It’s Thanksgiving in a few days (ACK!).
+It’s Thanksgiving soon (ACK!).
+And

 Some thoughts on a ‘healthy’ holiday feast